RegisUniversity/RESTfulCRUD/README.md

 # Installation instructions
 In time, I plan to create a setup.php file which can be run to initiatie setup for this application.
 For now, to install this application, the following steps are necessary.

+## Create Application Directory
+- Create an application directory where you will next copy project files into (e.g., /var/www/project1)
+## Copy files to webroot directory
+In the application package there are seven files that need to be copied over to the application directory you created in earlier step.

 ## Database Installation
 - create MySQL Database
 - create table called "people"